Kidel/AGIW-Bing/README.md

  * If your given interval contains more the 1500 codes I recommend splitting it into 15 or more smaller intervals and run  bingSearch.js 15 times with at least 2 Bing Accounts (free API accounts only have 5000 free transactions, and to get 150 results the software needs to do 3 of them for each record, since the API is limited to 50 max results for 1 query).
  * Once you've run bingSearch.js as many times as you want with different intervals you should have a file called 'output/results.txt' with all different results (if you did everything correctly with no repetitions) and failed.txt that you can use as input (config.js -> filename) to try and get what you missed.
  * As mentioned above, **if you fail all the requests in the current interval it means that you've reached your API limit or your request/minute limit**, so simply pause the work and try another day or in a few hours.
 If you still fail all the requests try with another API key **from a different account**.
+ * failed.txt will have any query that has failed in bingSearch.js, meaning that you can rename it set it as input in config.js.
  * Finally run:

  ```bash